Department of East Asian Studies

 Department of East Asian Studies forms a part of the Faculty of Arts, Comenius University, Bratislava, Slovakia.
 It is the only department with Chinese Studies program, Japanese Studies program and Korean Studies program in Slovakia.
 The department was officially established in 1994 as Department of Languages and Cultures of the Countries of East Asia.
 However, already in 1986 for the first time Japanese studies and subsequently in 1988 Chinese studies were established at the Comenius University.
 At that time these two programs were – due to administrative reasons – part of the Department of English and American Studies.
 In June 2008, the Academic Senate of the Faculty of Arts approved the change of the name of our department.
 The current name, Department of East Asian Studies, better reflects the pedagogic and research focus of the department, which is an interdisciplinary approach to China, Japan and Korea respectively.
 With the support of Korea Foundation a Korean language lectorate was established at our department in February 2009.
 In September 2012 the B.A.
 Program Korean Studies was launched for the first time.

-Currently (jun 2020), there are about 120 students studying at the department.
+Currently (spring 2023), there are about 120 students studying at the department.
 The curriculum is divided into two parts: four years for the B.A. level and two years for the M.A. level.
 In September 2010 first PhD. students have been enrolled in the program East Asian Studies.

 The department is cooperating with other academic institutions with similar focus in the European Union within the Erasmus+ and CEEPUS networks.
 This cooperation enables the student to spend a semester abroad (Czech Republic, Germany, Austria, Slovenia, Hungary, Poland, Slovenia, Romania).
 Besides students’ mobility, these cooperation networks give us the opportunity to invite visiting professors to our department.
 Thanks to the agreement between the Ministry of Education of the Slovak Republic and its counterpart in the People’s Republic of China, students of the Chinese studies have the opportunity to spend one year of their studies at a Chinese university studying Chinese language and culture.
 The student exchange with Japanese universities is supported by university-level contracts with the Waseda University and the Shizuoka University and a faculty-level contract with the Ferris University in Yokohama.
 It enables the best students to study in Japan.
 The best students of the Korean Studies program have the opportunity to spend one or two semesters in the Republic of Korea.